 Click the blue plus button to create a Sub-Assembly.
 When you click this, you'll be taken to the next stage where you will be able to manage that assembly.

-For businesses that have different stages to production and all the stages are done across different locations, customers do have the ability to edit the sub-assembly warehouses for parked assemblies.
-This will give businesses, the flexibility to select specific warehouses where production is done.
+For businesses that have different stages to production, and all stages are done across different locations, you do have the ability to edit the sub-assembly warehouses for parked assemblies.
+This will give businesses the flexibility to select specific warehouses where the production is done.